samsinnamon/airtouch4pyapi/README.md

 * `airTouch = AirTouch("192.168.1.19")`
 * `airTouch = AirTouch("192.168.1.1", AirTouchVersion.AIRTOUCH5)`

+As a test:

+Use the demo.py file and pass in an AirTouch IP.
+It takes you through a few tests.

+## Notes
+AirTouch5: If you turn off all zones, the AC itself turns off.
+Turning on a zone does not turn the AC back on by itself.
+You must turn it back on too.
+Same behaviour in 'official' app.

 To load:
 * `await airTouch.UpdateInfo();` -- This loads the config from the AirTouch.
 Make sure you check for any errors before using it.
 It will load the Group/Zone info, the AC info, then capabilities.
 This needs to happen prior to using.